Skip to content

 2. Envoy-grade engineering, not a retrofit.
 Envoy has spent a decade as the data plane for the internet’s most demanding traffic.
 The control-plane/data-plane architecture that solved microservices governance is structurally what agent sprawl requires.
 Most competitors built developer tools first and are retrofitting enterprise robustness; Tetrate inverted that, building enterprise-hardened first with AI features on top.
 The LiteLLM reliability issues above are what the retrofit path looks like in practice.

-3. Distributed deployment with one logical control plane.
-Run gateways in your own AWS, Azure, or Google Cloud VPC, or on-prem, managed by one control plane, with a dedicated management plane and on-prem data plane available.
+3. Distributed deployment with one Tetrate-managed control plane.
+Run data planes in your own AWS, Azure, or Google Cloud VPC, or on-premises, governed by a Tetrate-managed control plane, with Tetrate Agent Router Service for self-serve tiers.
 Curate different model and MCP catalogs for different teams, regions, and agents centrally.
 For healthcare, regulated edge services, and global organizations, this is the difference between a gateway and a bottleneck.
 It’s also the architecture neither SaaS-only aggregators nor single-instance proxies can offer.

 4. Both an LLM gateway and an MCP gateway, with governance pre-built.
 A centralized model catalog across all providers where you can toggle models on or off and every application respects it immediately, plus governed MCP tool access.
+For definitions of LLM gateway vs AI gateway vs MCP gateway, see our explainer.
 Guardrails ship pre-built on the FINOS AI Governance Framework (which Tetrate extended to cover agentic risks): prompt-injection detection, PII redaction before requests leave your network, banned-topic blocking, with small language models evaluating requests in real time at the gateway.
 That’s a defensible compliance baseline on day one, enforced in the request path, not surfaced in a weekly report.

 Which AI gateway should you choose?
 A decision framework